nikwa/apml-exam/README.md

-Here we will enter info during the exam if we find typos.
+Here we will enter info during the exam if we find typos and other problems.